lrdlc/github.io/about.md

 The Blue Lark is a project started in August 2016, with the support of my family and friends.

-This blog is a place where I can express myself as an handcrafter.
+This blog is a place where I can express myself as a handcrafter.
  Playing with
 colors, threads, and beads makes me feel like  a child again :D.
 I hope to